Player047/dsh-token-bubbles/README.en.md

 [中文](README.md) | English

-A token visualizer plugin for the DeepSeek Harness web GUI: as tokens stream, small colored squares bubble up from the bottom-right corner, in order, 10/20 per row, each square representing 100/1000 tokens.
+*This is a Vibe Coding project.
+Using Deepseek V4 Pro, @Deepseek-Harness* A token visualizer plugin for the DeepSeek Harness web GUI: as tokens stream, small colored squares bubble up from the bottom-right corner, in order, 10/20 per row, each square representing 100/1000 tokens.

 | Color | Meaning |